Must Consider This Before Choosing The Best Webcam for VTubing

 With a crisp 1080p resolution at 60 FPS, it will track every bit of your movement (including eye tracking, face tracking, and body tracking), and your VTuber model movement will be as smooth as butter.
 And don’t worry about focus—it’s always on point no matter how far you are from the camera.

 But what really makes it shine is that Sony STARVIS CMOS sensor.
 It’s a champ in low-light situations, making your stream pop with vibrant colors and crystal-clear visuals.
-And that helps it in tracking, too!
+And that helps with tracking, too!

 Plus, it’s got those DSLR-style controls.
 You can tweak your ISO and shutter speed like a pro to get that perfect exposure and motion clarity, especially in those dimly lit setups.